-I came here to make you dance tonight I don't care about my guilty pleasure for you — "Guilty Pleasure"
+I don't care about my guilty pleasure for you

-Hits include the aforementioned "Snakes on a Plane", "Guilty Pleasure", "Good Girls Go Bad", and "You Make Me Feel...".
-Notable for their music essentially being sarcasm set to a dance beat, and for being ridiculously tallnote Gabe, Alex, and Ryland are all above 6' (6'4", 6'2", and 6'6", respectively,) and Victoria (5'10") and Nate (slightly shorter than Victoria) aren't that far behind.
-Compare this to the aforementioned Pete Wentz, who comes in at about 5'6", which is also just about the average height of Decaydance musicians..
-They're often grouped as part of the "Fueled By Five" (five bands from their label, Fueled By Ramen), which also includes Fall Out Boy, Panic! at the Disco, The Academy Is, and Gym Class Heroes.
+Hits included the aforementioned "Snakes on a Plane", "Guilty Pleasure", "Good Girls Go Bad", and "You Make Me Feel...".
+Notable for their music essentially being sarcasm set to a dance beat, and for being ridiculously tallnote .
+They were often grouped as part of the "Fueled By Five" (five bands from their label, Fueled by Ramen), which also includes Fall Out Boy, Panic! at the Disco, The Academy Is..., and Gym Class Heroes.

 Tropes applying to the band:

 - Catchphrase: Fangs up!
 Also, "Let's get wasted!" in Cobra Cam.tv, to the point where it became kind of a running gag.